grisu/gricli/USAGE.md

 ## renew session

-Renews the current session, extending the time required before another login is required.
+Renews the current session, and enable auto-renew.

-This is used for the Institutional Login option where access is granted on a short term basis with expiry set for 10 days from the time of renewal.
-The command may be useful when you have long running workflows and want to avoid subsequent login steps.
+This command may be useful when you have long running workflows and want to avoid subsequent login steps.
+Once the command has been issued, auto-renew will be enabled your session will not expire while the submission shell is running.

+You can check the status of the auto-renew option by using the 'about' command.

 Example usage:

     renew session
+    about